MFE 404 is a finance foundation course. Unlike a similar MBA course, MFE 404 is geared half towards technical, data, and computer programming skills.

 Note: This assignment has modest overlap with one in Lars Lochstoer's course.

 Recognize that you have to make choices in how you deal with missing data, strange date, etc. Spell out and justify your choices.
 When do they matter?

 If you have problems with me or the TAs, our strong preference is that you please come to see us first—either the person who you have problems with, or one of the other two members of our teaching team.
 (You can ask to keep your identity confidential, and we will honor this.)
 We want to make this class a great experience for everyone involved, and we are open to learning from you how to do it better.
 (In particular, I know that I occasionally go over the top with my brand of cynical and politically incorrect sense of humor, even though I wish I did not.

 Each student is required to check the class web site at least once every day.
 Important news will be flagged at the top.
 Students are responsible to have read posted announcements.
 They may even contain new assignments, and it is not an excuse that you have not bothered checking the website.
 Similarly, my computer died is not an excuse—backup is your friend.

 The main computer system is https://syllabus.space.
 Expect some glitches.
-First, register in the system, and then enroll into course named welch-mfe404-2019.ucla.
+First, register in the system, and then enroll into course named welch-mfe404-2021.ucla.

 Office Hours and Learning

-I become very grumpy when students do not come to class, have not prepared well, and then ask for private class sessions from TAs or me.
+I become very grumpy when students do not attend, have not prepared well, and then ask for private class sessions from TAs or me.
 I become understanding when a student could not come to class due to an interview, but then spent many hours trying to catch up, and comes to see costudents, TAs, and me for help for something that really did not click.

 Do not expect the TAs to know everything.
 They are there to try to help you, but they are not me—and, besides, even I do not know everything about finance, either!